+- Response Description Mergers Single, Pull-down list.
+1: Yes, 2: No, 3: Not Applicable 200 words.
+Acquisitions Single, Pull-down list.
+1: Yes 7 2: No 7 3: Not Applicable 200 words.
+New venture capital Single, Pull-down list.
+1: Yes; 2: No; 3: Not Applicable 200 words.
+Management team Single, Pull-down list.
+1: Yes, 2: No, 3: Not Applicable 200 words.
+Location of corporate headquarters or tax domicile Single, Pull-down list.
+1: Yes, 2: No, 3: Not Applicable 200 words.
+Stock issue Single, Pull-down list.
+1: Yes, 2: No, 3: Not Applicable 200 words.

-S .
-Response Description Mergers Single, Pull-down list.
+Other Single, Pull-down list.
 200 words.

+1: Yes ,

+2: No,

-1: Yes, 2: No, 3: Not Applicable Acquisitions Single, Pull-down list.
-200 words.
-1: Yes,
+3: Not Applicable

-2: No, 3: Not Applicable New venture capital Single, Pull-down list.
-200 words.
-1: Yes, 2: No, 3: Not Applicable Management team Single, Pull-down list.
-200 words.
-1: Yes, 2: No, 3: Not Applicable Location of corporate headquarters or tax domicile Single, Pull-down list.
-200 words.
-1: Yes, 2: No, 3: Not Applicable Stock issue Single, Pull-down list.
-200 words.
-1: Yes, 2: No, 3: Not Applicable Other Single, Pull-down list.
-200 words.
-1: Yes, 2: No, 3: Not Applicable

-2.4 Applicant must attach a copy of Certificates of Insurance to verify that it maintains the following insurance:
+2.4 Applicant must attach a copy of current Certificates of Insurance to verify that it maintains the following-insurance specified below.
+If current policies expire before the end of Plan Year 2024, attach renewal Certificates of Insurance or an explanation of when renewal Certificates of Insurance will be available:

 Coverage Amount Commercial General Liability Limit of not less than \$1,000,000 per occurrence/ \$2,000,000 general aggregate.
-Comprehensive Business Automobile Liability Limit of not less than 1,000,000 per accident.
-Employers Liability Insurance Limits of not less than \$1,000,000 per accident for bodily injury by accident and \$1,000,000 per employee for bodily injury by disease and \$1,000,000 disease policy limit.
+Comprehensive Business Automobile Liability Limit of not less than \$1,000,000 per accident.
+Employers Liability Insurance Limits of not less than \$1,000,000 per accident for bodily injury by accident, and \$1,000,000 per employee for bodily injury by disease, and \$1,000,000 disease policy limit.
 Umbrella Policy An amount not less than \$10,000,000 per occurrence and in the aggregate.
-Crime Coverage At such levels consistent with industry standards and reasonably determined by Contractor to cover occurrences.
+Crime Coverage At such levels consistent with industry standards and reasonably determined by Contractor to cover occurrences, in the following categories: computer and funds transfer fraud; forgery; money and securities; and employee theft.
 Professional Liability or Errors and Omissions Coverage of not less than \$1,000,000 per claim/ \$2,000,000 general aggregate.
-Statutory CA's Workers' Compensation Coverage Provide Proof of Coverage in full compliance with State law
+Statutory CA's Workers' Compensation Coverage Provide Proof of Coverage in full compliance with State law.